spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

 # Browser State Styles Example

-styled-components integrates many Sass features such as nested rules and browser state styles.
+styled-components integrates many Sass features such as nested rules and browser state styles (e.g. hover, active, focus).
 A common requirement is to change the state of a component when hovered.

 1. In our StackBlitz project, find the TitleBold component.
 2. We want to add a black text shadow with a size of 2px on the text in TitleBold.